openhab/openhab-addons/bundles/org.openhab.binding.deutschebahn/README.md

 the next train that arrives / departs at the given station.
 Position 2 will be the second one, and so on.
 If you want to show the next 4 trains for a station, create 4 things with positions 1 to 4.

 **Attention:** The timetable api only provides data for the next 18 hours.
-If the timetable contains less trains entries than you've created train things the channels of these trains will be undefined.
+If the timetable contains less train entries than you've created train things, the channels of these trains will be undefined.

 **train** parameters: